Loudegaste/darts-benchmark/README.md

 # Darts-benchmark
 Darts-benchmark is a set of scripts used to compare the performance of different Darts models on custom datasets.
 It includes **Auto-ML functionnalities** whith Optuna hyperparameter gridsearch, as well as other utils to compare and tune models.
-A google colab showcase of the tools developed is available at https://colab.research.google.com/github/Loudegaste/darts-benchmark/blob/main/benchmark.ipynb
+A google colab showcase of the tools developed is available at https://colab.research.google.com/github/Loudegaste/darts-benchmark/blob/main/benchmark.ipynb.

-Long time horizon performance with 10 minutes of Optuna tuning per model:
+We ran a benchmarking experiment on 7 different datasets with 10 different models.
+We used 10 minutes of optuna search per Model/dataset combination and tested forecasting with both short forecast horizon (2 steps ahead) and long forecast horizon (5% of the test set).

+The outcomes for the short forecast horizon on normalized datasets are the following:

 | dataset        |   AutoARIMA |   FFT |   LightGBMModel |   LinearRegressionModel |   NBEATSModel |   NHiTSModel |   NLinearModel |   NaiveSeasonal |   Prophet |   TCNModel |
 |:---------------|------------:|------:|----------------:|------------------------:|--------------:|-------------:|---------------:|----------------:|----------:|-----------:|